 This course is designed to provide the student with a good understanding on the field of digital forensics.
 The course will focus on the field of Digital Forensics including legal and investigative viewpoints.
 Forensic analysis and digital evidence over a wide range of technologies (like Networks, mobile devices, and Windows, Linux, Mac and embedded systems) will be reviewed.

 This course primarily focuses on the managerial aspects of information security, such as access control models, information security governance, and information security program assessment and metrics.
 Coverage on the foundational and technical components of information security is included to reinforce key concepts.

 This course explores the battlefields, participants and the tools and techniques used in modern cyber conflicts.
 An overview of how cyber conflicts are carried out, how they will change in the future and how to detect and defend against espionage (like hacktivism, insider threats and non-state actors like organized criminals and terrorists) will be accomplished.

 The Committee on National Security Systems and the National Security Agency have certified that both the University of Hawai‘i - West O‘ahu and Honolulu Community College, offers a set of courseware that has been reviewed by National Level Information Assurance Subject Matter Experts and determined to meet National Training Standard for Information Systems Security Professionals (NSTISSI 4011, and CNSS 4012) for academic years 2013-2018.

-Dr. David Pai, Assistant Professor
+Dr. Matthew Chapman, Assistant Professor